grafana/google-sheets-datasource/docs/sources/troubleshooting.md

 **Solution:**

 - Use a column that contains real dates or times.
 In Google Sheets, format the column as a date or date-time so the plugin can detect it.
 Avoid mixed types or text that does not look like a date in the same column.
-- If the error mentions “error while parsing date”, fix or remove invalid cells in that column so every value is a valid date/time or leave the cell empty (empty may be skipped depending on behavior).
+- If the error mentions "error while parsing date", fix or remove invalid cells in that column so every value is a valid date/time or leave the cell empty (empty may be skipped depending on behavior).

 ## Template variables